 Written (essay) exams

 Exam essay questions allow you to demonstrate the depth of your understanding of a topic area.
 Your response should be in essay fomat with well-structured paragraphs.
 Students will not need to reference, but to acknowledge theory and research using relevant names and sources.

 The main types of exams that you will have to complete are:

 - Academic papers (use the HBRS academic writing guidelines)

 - Oral presentations (e.g. in elective classes)

-(for students who entered the MBA programme with
+- Internship reports (for students who entered the MBA program with

 less than 210 ECTS credits)